kitspace-forks/Miriam/README.md

 Miriam
 ========

+Miriam is an open-source instrument for isothermal amplification reactions such as LAMP and realtime fluorescence detection.
+The costs per instrument are below 1000 USD, and our goal is to make it less expensive, more robust, and ready for volume production.
+It could be used as part of a test for Covid-19 😷.

-**HOT!!!** The new [BOM list](https://docs.google.com/spreadsheets/d/1jToRLCrUTaD4QrNjGMmmIuaWwqO89PiL6eRc0J-1mlM/edit?usp=sharing) of the Covid-19 adapted Miriam is updated constantly during our test.
+**🔥 Hot status update 2020 Oct 15 🔥** Updates are coming.
+We have built and tested a Miriam device and will be updating this repository with details soon.
+In the meantime, the new [BOM list](https://docs.google.com/spreadsheets/d/1jToRLCrUTaD4QrNjGMmmIuaWwqO89PiL6eRc0J-1mlM/edit?usp=sharing) of the Covid-19 adapted Miriam is updated constantly during our test.

+## Help wanted

+Currently, we are seeking help testing and improving the device.
+If you have skills circuit board layout, product design, software engineering, user interface design,  and thermal simulation, we could use your help.
+Furthermore, if you would like to collaborate to put this instrument to real world use, please file an issue or contact [Andrew Straw](<straw@bio.uni-freiburg.de>).

+## License

 [![License](https://i.creativecommons.org/l/by-sa/3.0/80x15.png?style=flat-square)](http://creativecommons.org/licenses/by-sa/3.0/)